 Victoria Jubilee Hospital gets mechanical ventilator

-NEONATAL services at the Victoria Jubilee Hospital (VJH) have been boosted with the donation of a mechanical ventilator, valued at approximately $4 million, from Guardian Life Limited and the Guardian Group Foundation.
+KINGSTON, Jamaica — Neonatal services at the Victoria Jubilee Hospital (VJH) have been boosted with the donation of a mechanical ventilator from the Guardian Life Limited and the Guardian Group Foundation.

-In January, the Guardian Group Foundation donated surgical equipment, valued at US$9000, to the Kingston Public Hospital.

-President of Guardian Life Limited Eric Hosin said that he is proud to be giving back to his birthplace, through the efforts of the organisation, including the funds that were raised from the 2019 'Keep It Alive' 5K Night Runs.
-“I felt the need to assist when I read on the news that the hospital only had one ventilator last year,'' he said.

-Dr Stephanie Reid, chairman of the Kingston Public and Victoria Jubilee Hospitals' Management Committee, expressed profound gratitude to the donors for their continued support, adding that this life-saving equipment will go a far way in assisting the department to save more premature neonates.
+Chairman of the Kingston Public and Victoria Jubilee Hospitals' Management Committee, Dr Stephanie Reid, expressed profound gratitude to the donors for their continued support, adding that this life-saving equipment will go a far way in assisting the department to save more premature neonates.

-The Victoria Jubilee Hospital delivers 7,000 babies annually and 300 infants are admitted per month in the Neonatal Intensive Care Unit.
+The Victoria Jubilee Hospital delivers about 7,000 babies annually and some 300 infants are admitted per month in the Neonatal Intensive Care Unit.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive